SAP-samples/cloud-espm-cloud-native/README.md

 In order to access the below endpoint, the user needs retailer role and token has to be passed in the header.

-Execute the below command and make note of url, clientid, clientsecret.
+Execute the below command and make a note of `xsuaa` service-instance url, clientid, clientsecret.

 `cf env <unique_id>-espm-product-svc`